PostClassical Ensemble: History

 For the first period of its history, the PCE performed in a variety of locations in the Washington, D.C. area.
 The ensemble debuted in 2005 with a performance of “Celebrating Don Quixote,” featuring a commissioned production of Manuel de Falla’s puppet opera Master Peter's Puppet Show, along with rarely heard works by Óscar Esplá and Roberto Gerhard.
 In the 2000s, the ensemble received a $200,000 grant from the Andrew W. Mellon Foundation.

 In 2016, PCE's presentation of three American documentaries, The Plow that Broke the Plains, The River, and The City, with original scores by Virgil Thomson generated two Naxos DVDs.
-Its release of a newly recorded score for the Mexican docu-film Redes received a strongly positive view from the Los Angeles Times, and its festival honoring the works of Bernard Herrmann was praised by several U.S. music critics for highlighting Herrmann's works.
+The score for the Mexican docu-film Redes, on another DVD release, received a strongly positive view from the Los Angeles Times, and its festival honoring the works of Bernard Herrmann was praised by several U.S. music critics for highlighting Herrmann's works.